Emotional Support Animal (ESA)

 - Generally, documentation from a mental health care professional, who has only had limited encounters with the student, specifically intended to produce an Emotional Support Animal letter, is not considered reliable, as the professional-client relationship will often lack diagnostic rigor and the level of familiarity with the functional limitations arising from the diagnosis to support vital recommendations.

-- The University does not approve more than one (1) ESA per student nor residential unit.
+- The University does not approve more than one (1) ESA per student in a residential unit.

 Handler Responsibility for Service Animals

-- Handler is responsible for attending to and being in full control of the Service Animal at all times.
+- The handler is responsible for attending to and maintaining complete control of the Service Animal at all times.

-- A Service Animal must wear a leash, harness or cape that identifies the animal as a Service Animal when on duty anywhere on campus unless: Handler is unable to use a harness, leash or tether; or using a harness, leash, or tether will interfere with the animal’s ability to safely and effectively perform its duties.
+- A Service Animal must wear a leash, harness, or cape identifying it as a Service Animal when on duty on campus, unless using such equipment interferes with the animal's ability to perform its duties effectively.

-- Arrangements and sole responsibility for the care of the Service Animal at all times, including regular bathing and grooming, as needed.
+- The handler is solely responsible for the care of the Service Animal, including regular bathing and grooming.

-- Independently removing or arranging for the removal of the Service Animal’s waste, removed and placed in the location as directed by Student Housing personnel.
+- The handler must independently remove or arrange for the removal of the Service Animal's waste, following directions from Student Housing personnel.

-- Complying with local and state licensing laws, Service Animal should be current with immunizations and wear a rabies vaccination tag.
+- The handler must comply with local and state licensing laws, ensuring the Service Animal is current with immunizations and wears a rabies vaccination tag.

-- Paying for any damage to University property caused by the animal.
+- The handler is responsible for any damage to University property caused by the Service Animal.

 - Food preparation areas.